pudly/schmopera-hugo/content/articles/so-about-that-stephen-hawking-opera.md

 date = "2016-03-16T11:13:00+00:00"
 lastmod = "2016-03-16T15:05:00+00:00"
 publishDate = "2016-03-16T11:56:00+00:00"
-short_description = "In 2010, it was announced that the Metropolitan Opera would commission an operatic adaptation of Stephen Hawking's A Brief History of Time.
+short_description = "In 2010, it was announced that the Metropolitan Opera would commission an operatic adaptation of Stephen Hawking&#039;s A Brief History of Time.
 Sounds cool, right?
 Osvaldo Golijov was set to write music for black holes and Big Bangs, and Argentine-Canadian author Alberto Manguel would write the libretto.
 The premiere production would be directed by Robert Lepage." slug = "so-about-that-stephen-hawking-opera" title = "So, about that Stephen Hawking opera..."
 +++